pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     is susceptible to attacks when using weak keys.
 It is recommended that you do not use this cipher for new applications.

-    :param bytes key: The secret key, 128 bits in length.
-This must be kept secret.
+    :param bytes key: The secret key This must be kept secret. ``128`` bits in length.

 .. _symmetric-encryption-modes: